-Splash photo of HKU
+Splash photo of Stanford

 Conference on Parsimony and Learning (CPAL)